garrettxV/sphinx-template/source/chapter2/index.rst

 .. code-block:: javascript
     :caption: Importing Component
-    :linenos:
-    :emphasize-lines: 1

     import React, { Component } from 'react'

 Once that is done we can build a class based component, and it begins to look like the code below.
-It's important that the export statement isn't forgotten as this is allows for components to be imported to other components and ultimately the final app component.
+It's important that the export statement isn't forgotten as this allows for components to be imported to other components and ultimately the final app component.